Japan extends coronavirus emergency in Tokyo, other areas as Olympics loom | Health

 Japan extends coronavirus emergency in Tokyo, other areas as Olympics loom

-Japan extended on Friday a state of emergency in Tokyo and three other areas until the end of May to stem a surge in novel coronavirus cases fuelled by the spread of virus variants just months before the Tokyo Olympics.
-The government had hoped a "short and powerful" state of emergency would contain the fourth wave of infection, but new cases in major cities such as Tokyo and Osaka are still at high levels, Prime Minister Yoshihide Suga said, announcing the decision.
+Japan's premier extended on Friday a state of emergency in Tokyo and three other areas until the end of May to stem a surge in novel coronavirus cases fuelled by the spread of virus variants just months before the Tokyo Olympics.
+The government had hoped a "short and powerful" state of emergency would contain a fourth wave of infection, but new cases in major cities such as Tokyo and Osaka are still at high levels, Prime Minister Yoshihide Suga said, announcing the decision.

 Extending the state of emergency to May 31 from May 11 will leave a margin of fewer than two months before the July 23 start of the Games, which were postponed last year due to the pandemic.
-"There is a critical shortage of hospital beds in Osaka and Hyogo," Suga said at a government task force meeting.
-Hyogo is the prefecture west of Osaka.
+"There has been a rapid rise in the number of critically ill patients and deaths," Suga told a news conference, adding that stemming the spread of the virus from the younger population to vulnerable groups including the elderly was crucial.
+He also noted that variant strains of the virus were spreading rapidly.

 Upcoming test events for the Olympics, including an athletics event at the weekend, will not be affected by the extension of the state of emergency.
 The diving World Cup, which featured more than 200 athletes from 50 countries, was held in Tokyo this past week under the current state of emergency.
-But in Fukuoka, the Olympic torch relay scheduled on May 11 and 12 would be canceled on public roads in some cities, media reported, citing the prefectural governor.
-Hyogo prefecture is also likely keep the relay off public roads when its turn comes later this month, Kyodo news agency reported.
+But in Fukuoka, the Olympic torch relay scheduled on May 11 and 12 would be cancelled on public roads in some cities, media reported, citing the prefectural governor.
+Hyogo prefecture is also likely keep the relay off public roads when its turn comes later this month, Kyodo said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)